AISeedHub/Deep-learning-based-biliary-stent-classification/README.md

 License
 -------
-This project is licensed under the terms of the license in `LICENSE`.
+This project is licensed under the MIT License.
+See `LICENSE` for details.

 Contact
 -------